Briquette or coal? Which fuel to choose?

 0

-Vegetable oil is one of the staple foods, produced under different latitudes since ancient times.
-Its different varieties often constitute the nature of local culinary practices.
-After all, it's hard for us to imagine Mediterranean cuisine without the distinctive flavor of olive oil, or Asian dishes without a few drops of sesame oil.
-In the areas of today's Poland, inhabited by our Slavi..
+Vegetable oil is one of the basic food products, produced in various latitudes since antiquity.
+Its different varieties often determine the character of local culinary practices.
+After all, it is hard to imagine Mediterranean cuisine without the characteristic taste of olive oil, or Asian dishes without a few drops of sesame oil.
+In the areas of present-day Poland, inhabited by our Slavic ancestor..

 16/12/2024